 After increased restrictions during the Trump presidency, it's again possible to travel to Cuba independently as a solo traveler or group.

-The People-to-People category was once the preferred category for trips of this type, but after being removed and then reinstated, it is now restricted to only allow for groups lead by a guide and sponsored by a U.S. based tour company.
+The People-to-People category was once the preferred category for trips of this type, but after being removed and then reinstated, it is now restricted to only allow for groups led by a guide and sponsored by a U.S.-based tour company.

 Read on to learn more about the categories of legal travel to Cuba, what the People to People category was used for, and what its elimination means for your trip to Cuba.

-Once you give the article a read, feel free to message us directly, or have a local Cuba travel expert help you plan your legal trip!
+Once you give the article a read, feel free to contact us directly, or have a local Cuba travel expert help you plan your legal trip

 Want to make the most out of your trip?
 Tap into our network of local travel planners—Heroes—who build unique, locally-curated trip plans, designed just for you.
 Get started.